 LSWs and Combines: The Right Combination for a Smoother Harvest

 There’s always something threatening to derail harvest: A breakdown.
 The weather.
 The hired hand that won’t get out of bed.
 In our area, wet weather has been the culprit for two years now.
 As a result, some of our farm customers have ditched their duals in favor of 1250 or 1400 LSW singles in an effort to win the mud battle.
 Here’s what they’ve had to say:

 The Good: More Flotation, Shallower Ruts, Less Mud, No Cracked Rims

 LSW tires give your combine a bigger footprint in the field.
 A bigger footprint means more flotation, less mud and ruts, and more wet ground harvested.
-A standard 650/85R38 dual setup has approximately 1,960 sq in of tire contact with the ground, while a 1250/35R46 single setup has 2,258 sq in of tire contact.
+A standard 650/85R38 dual setup has approximately 1,960 sq in of total tire contact with the ground, while a 1250/35R46 single setup has 2,242 sq in of tire contact with two tires.
 Farmers have also installed 1400/30R46 LSW tires on their combines.
-(As of November 2017, this setup hasn't been approved yet by Titan.)
-According to our calculations (official measurements are not yet available), these brutes should offer approximately 2,520 sq in of ground contact.
+Two of these brutes should offer approximately 2,454 sq in of ground contact (according to Titan's estimate).
 By choosing LSW singles, these farmers have improved their combines’ footprint size by 300–560 sq in.